jake-w-liu/jake-w-liu.github.io/_projects/course_emt.md

 ## References

-No textbook is required for this course, but the following references are highly recommended:

-1. Harrington's classic textbook [1] offers a concise yet rigorous treatment of electromagnetic theory.
+No textbook is required for this course, but the following references are highly recommended: (1) Harrington's classic textbook offers a concise yet rigorous treatment of electromagnetic theory.
 It is strongly recommended, though readers should be mindful of some of its conventions, which may differ from those in other texts.
-2. Balanis’ comprehensive text [2] serves as a practical reference manual.
+(2) Balanis’ comprehensive text serves as a practical reference manual.
 While thorough, it can sometimes feel overwhelming—but it remains a valuable resource.
-3. Barkeshli’s concise volume [3] is also a gem.
+(3) Barkeshli’s concise volume is also a gem.
 Portions of the lecture content follow his elegant and clear derivations.
-4. Pathak’s textbook [4], written by my academic "grand-advisor" (my advisor’s advisor), presents more advanced material and complements the foundational coverage of the earlier references.
+(4) Pathak’s textbook, written by my academic "grand-advisor" (my advisor’s advisor), presents more advanced material and complements the foundational coverage of the earlier references.

 [1] R. F. Harrington, Time-Harmonic Electromagnetic Fields, McGraw-Hill, 1961.<br>